 - Price from

-Summary : Cruise by Zodiac for a scenic among floating icebergs.
+Summary : Cruise by Zodiac for scenic exploration among floating icebergs.
 Visit the UNESCO World Heritage Sites of L'Anse aux Meadows and Gros Morne.
 Meet a sledge dog team and their owners, learn of the Inuit culture and their lasting traditions.
 Explore Medieval Norse sites, the historic Fortress of Louisbourg and experience a traditional Viking feast.
 Search for polar bears and whales, and discover magnificent birdlife including osprey, and a colony of 122,000 northern gannets on this North Atlantic voyage of a lifetime.

 Activities : Birding, Culture, Hiking